oulaxiaoge/ADA-UDA/README.md

 # ADA-UDA:ADA-UDA: A Transferable Transformer Framework for Rumor Detection Using Adversarial Domain Alignment within Unsupervised Domain Adaptation

+The dataset for this project can be found in the data folder, where "History_text" and "Current_text" are English datasets, and "History_texts" and "Current_texts" are Chinese datasets.

-The detailed content of this project will be made available after the publication of the related paper.
-Please stay tuned for updates!
+Additional details of the project will be disclosed after the related paper is published.
+Stay tuned for updates!

 # Contact
 If you have any questions or need further information,